Registration will be open soon.

 Educational approach.
 The course is based on two principles: (1) Learning is social: participants learn by discussing ideas and sharing resources; (2) Learning should lead to action: participants will apply course content to develop and implement an E-STEM lesson plan with their classes, families, or communities.

 Technology.
 Edge edX for readings, pre-recorded lectures, and discussion questions (asynchronous).
 We will also use Facebook, WhatsApp, and WeChat for optional informal discussions and sharing.
-We will host one ZOOM webinar each week (Thursdays 8am NY time).
+We will host one ZOOM webinar each week.
 Webinars will be recorded for participants unable to attend in person.

 Languages: The pre-recorded lectures will include both English and Chinese captions.
 Discussions will be in English.
 Participants are welcome to form study groups in different languages.